4 Tips for Improving Survey Response Rates

 But First: A Note about Using Multiple Survey Methods

 Survey professionals have long recognized that some respondents prefer being surveyed by one mode, while others prefer another.
-A recent survey reported that among respondents to a telephone survey, 39.4% indicated that they would have preferred being surveyed by telephone, 22.7% preferred face-to-face interviews and 28.1% preferred mail.
+A recent survey reported that among respondents to a telephone survey, 39.4% indicated that they would have preferred being surveyed by telephone, 22.7 percent preferred face-to-face interviews and 28.1 percent preferred mail.

 Many organizations are not only offering multiple-modes at the start of a survey, but are choosing an alternative mode to surveys for non-responders.
-Both approaches make sense when you consider that slightly less than half of the US population has access to the Internet (US Department of Commerce, 2000), over 96% of homes have a telephone, and many respondents are difficult to locate by mail due to moving or socio-economic status.
+Both approaches make sense when you consider that 70 percent of the US population has access to the Internet (Pew Research Center, 2014), more than 96 percent of homes have a telephone, and many respondents are difficult to locate by mail due to moving or socio-economic status.

-In the first stage a mailed, self-administered questionnaires was employed, yielding a response rate of 82.9%.
-In the second stage, a telephone interview of all mail non-respondents was attempted, yielding a response rate here of only 30.1%, but increasing the overall response rate among those contacted to 90.2 percent.
+In the first stage a mailed, self-administered questionnaires was employed, yielding a response rate of 82.9 percent.
+In the second stage, a telephone interview of all mail non-respondents was attempted, yielding a response rate here of only 30.1 percent, but increasing the overall response rate among those contacted to 90.2 percent.
 While this is an older study, the broader point remains: you can increase response rates by providing more response options.

 - Fast.
 Many people who will respond to an email invitation to take a web survey will do so the first day, and most will do so within a few days.

 - Logos and other specialized graphics, fonts and multimedia options are available.

 - You can adjust which questions participants see based on their responses to certain questions.